-1. Tell how and in which book God has revealed his will to man.

-2. Why was such a revelation necessary?

-3. How do the inspired writers look upon the writings of Moses?
-Give three Scripture references from the Old Testament.

-4. When and by whom was the New Testament written?

-5. Of what does the first five books of the New Testament treat?
-6. What does the last book of the Bible contain?

-7. What is there about the word of God that makes it different from all other books?
-See Lesson XIV, paragraph 1.

-8. Give proof that God's word has creative power.

-9. Name four examples illustrating the power of Christ's words.

-10. Give two examples from the Old Testament demonstrating the power of words spoken by man under the influence of God's Spirit.

-11. Name two like examples found in the New Testament.

-12. By what power is man regenerated?
+- 1. Tell how and in which book God has revealed his will to man. - 2.
+Why was such a revelation necessary? - 3.
+How do the inspired writers look upon the writings of Moses?
+Give three scripture references from the Old Testament. - 4.
+When and by whom was the New Testament written? - 5.
+Of what do the first five books of the New Testament treat? - 6.
+What does the last book of the Bible contain? - 7.
+What is there about the word of God that makes it different from all other books?
+See Lesson XIV, paragraph 1. - 8.
+Give proof that God's word has creative power.
+Co 3 3 jun - 9.
+Name four examples illustrating the power of Christ's words. - 10.
+Give two examples from the Old Testament demonstrating the power of words spoken by man under the influence of God's Spirit. - 11.
+Name two like examples found in the New Testament. - 12.
+By what power is man regenerated?
 Name one text.

-Government of God.
+Note.
+For further study on this subject read Canon of the Holy Scripture by Prof. S. Saussen; Who Made the New Testament by H. S. Hastings; Evidences of Christianity by M'llvaine; Higher Criticism and the Monuments, by A. H. Sayce; All About the Bible, by Sidney Collett.

+1 Nr. day . revenue

+Similar

+GOVERNMENT OF GOD

-LESSON XVII.
+LESSON XVII

-LAW.
+LAW